womendotcodebe/guest-blogs/learn-to-code-variable-fonts.md

 - ital and slnt for font-style
 - opsz for font-optical-sizing

-As a convention registered axis are represented with lowercase letters while custom axes are represented with uppercase letters.
+As a convention registered axes are represented with lowercase letters while custom axes are represented with uppercase letters.

 Here is how you set variable font properies with high-level properties